 Greenpeace Is Targeting Corporations That Use Lawsuits To Silence Protestors In New Campaign

-“#OurVoicesAreVital” aims to raise awareness about corporate strategies to discourage opposition on environmental, social and political issues.

-In May 2016, multinational forestry giant Resolute Forest Products filed a $300-million lawsuit against Greenpeace, in what the environmental group says is part of a larger trend of corporations using legal challenges to deter activists and protest in environmental, social and political issues.
+In May 2016, multinational forestry giant Resolute Forest Products filed a $300 million lawsuit against Greenpeace, in what the environmental group says is part of a larger trend of corporations using legal challenges to deter activists and protest in environmental, social, and political issues.

-Now Greenpeace is launching what it calls one of its biggest marketing campaigns of its 46-year history, using its court battles with Resolute as a jumping off point to encourage people to use their voices in order to counter multimillion dollar corporate PR campaigns.
+Now Greenpeace is launching what it calls one of its biggest campaigns of its 46-year history, using its court battles with Resolute as a jumping off point to encourage people to use their voices in order to counter multimillion-dollar corporate PR campaigns.

-“#OurVoicesAreVital,” created with Brooklyn-based agency Big Spaceship, aims to illustrate the power of collective protest, featuring actor Amir Talai (The Circle), artist Jet Martinez, and Free the Nipple founder Lina Esco.
+#OurVoicesAreVital, created with Brooklyn-based agency Big Spaceship, aims to illustrate the power of collective protest, featuring actor Amir Talai (The Circle), artist Jet Martinez, and Free the Nipple founder Lina Esco.

 Big Spaceship group creative director Steve Street says the goal was to make people aware that Resolute Forest Products is threatening the very existence of Greenpeace.
 “And if they win, it could greatly impact the free speech rights of individuals and advocacy groups everywhere,” says Street.
 “We needed a campaign that transcended borders and galvanized a counter voice.”

-Note: UPDATE: I should have reached out to give Resolute the opportunity to respond to the accusations in this Greenpeace campaign, even though my focus was on the launch of the ad campaign itself, not the merits of the case between Greenpeace and Resolute.
-Seth Kursman,